Want to enjoy nature, but you’re stuck at home? Here are some of our favorite nature staycation ideas to enjoy the great outdoors from home.

 Nature Staycation to Nature Vacation: Plan Your Next Getaway

 And when it does, you can strap on your hiking boots and hit the trail once again.

 In the meantime, this is a great time to plan your next trip.

 If your goal is to do a backpacking or backcountry trip, start looking into permits.

 A lot of locations, especially National Parks, have a limited supply of permits, and you need to apply months in advance to snag one.
 Use this time to begin gathering information.

 If, however, you want to go backpacking in Yosemite, you’ll apply 168 days before you begin hiking.
 To camp overnight inside the Grand Canyon, you’ll need to apply on the first day of the fourth month before your hike begins.

 Train for the Trail

-If you’re used to an active lifestyle, being stuck inside all day can seem like it’s the end of the world.
+If you’re used to an active lifestyle, being stuck at home can seem like it’s the end of the world.
 Believe me, I relate.

 While you wait, train for your next adventure.
 Get in shape.
 Use a treadmill, find Zumba classes on YouTube, or go for a walk.